 → Death & Dying Night Walking Tour

 Some super scary haunted houses to check out around Massachusetts are DementedFX, Fear Town, and 13th World Fright Park.
-But I actually have an entire post that rounds up the scariest haunted houses and places in Massachusetts, so be sure to check out that post at the end of this section.
+But I actually have an entire post that rounds up the scariest haunted houses and places in Massachusetts, if you need more ideas.

 It’s not fall in New England until you’ve visited an apple orchard, and there are tons of them all over Massachusetts that provide the quintessential fall experience!